 Our Club Coach – Dave Gomer has willingly agreed to answer all your training questions and the answers will be posted on this page of the site to help you and your fellow members.
-Please fill in the form below and Dave will post your answer on the web site normally within 48 hours, except when he is away winning Bronze Medals at the World Masters Championships and other such pressing matters.
+Please fill in the form below and Dave will post your answer on the web site normally within 48 hours, except when he is away winning medals at the World Masters Championships (2 golds, 1 silver and 1 bronze) and other such pressing matters.

 Hi Dave….how many recovery rides would you recommend in a race training program?